How the passion of a Norwegian adventurer led to amazing discoveries

 By Jim Plunkett

 There is something about Peru that attracts the adventurous, be they conquerors, explorers, or tourists.
-Thor Heyerdahl was an adventurer who was conquered by the mysteries harbored along the Peruvian coast that were never documented due to pre-Colombian and Inca cultures that never left a written word.
+Thor Heyerdahl was an adventurer who was conquered by the mysteries harbored along the Peruvian coast that were never documented by the Pre-Columbian and Incan cultures that never left a written word.

 Thor Heyerdahl tried again in 1969 after building a 45 ft. papyrus raft called the Ra I employing natives from the Burundi tribe in Chad, Central Africa, and launched from the shores of Morocco with the idea of reaching Bermuda.
 3,000 miles later, the stern started breaking up, and it had to be abandoned.
 A later model, more resistant called the Ra II was built and sailed 4,000 miles successfully to Bermuda in only 57 days, proving that earlier contacts between civilizations could easily have been made.

 With a continued lust for adventure, he built a larger raft in 1978 to prove human ties that must have been established amongst Mesopotamian cultures.
 With the assistance of the same Bolivian indigenous craftsmen that had successfully been contracted to build the Ra II, he set off with a crew of 11 and sailed the Persian Gulf and the Indian Ocean during five months.
 Upon arrival at the entrance to the Red Sea, he was forbidden to part from the port of Djibouti due to a series of wars in the area, and in protest, he put fire to his great raft, the Tigris, and headed home.
 He passed away in 2002, in Italy.